Being A Caregiver for Aging Parents Without Freaking Out

 Caregiving Eventually Touches Every Life

-We may hear about Medicare and healthcare spending problems every day in the news.
+We may hear about Medicare and healthcare spending problems daily in the news.
 These are political and government issues that never seem to be solved.

-But until caregiving or needing care personally affects us, the problems and issues faced by others are not relevant.
+But until caregiving or needing care personally affects us, the problems and issues others face are not relevant.
 For these reasons—every caregiver, new caregivers, and experienced caregivers have days that feel out of control.
 It is impossible to know everything that a caregiver should know.

 Improving Your Caregiving Skills